TheSos/allegrojs/tutorial/README.md

 * To make it look way better, let's add a background image.
 * Download [window.png](http://allegrojs.net/tutorial/project/window.png) and put it in your project file.
 * Look for a line that says `deaths = create_bitmap(SCREEN_W,SCREEN_H);` and replace it with `deaths = load_bmp("project/window.png");`
-* Save and refresh, and voilà!
+* Save and refresh, and voila!
 Instead of an empty splat screen, we now have a window loaded by default to which we are blitting images of dead insect.

 ## Finished product
 After you are done, your code should look like this: